sbecker11/grid-cell-neighborhoods/TEST_PLAN.md

 - [ ] GitHub Pages enabled
 - [ ] Site deploys successfully
 - [ ] Page loads without errors
-- [ ] All 29 tests pass on GitHub Pages
+- [ ] All 31 tests pass on GitHub Pages
 - [ ] Works across different browsers
 - [ ] No CORS or loading errors

+### Part 6: GitHub Actions Tests
+- [ ] Workflow triggers on push/PR
+- [ ] All 3 OS jobs run successfully (macOS, Windows, Linux)
+- [ ] All 31 tests pass on macOS
+- [ ] All 31 tests pass on Windows
+- [ ] All 31 tests pass on Ubuntu/Linux
+- [ ] Jobs run sequentially (one at a time)
+- [ ] OS-specific information displayed correctly
+- [ ] Output formatting consistent across all OSes

 ---